Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports.Check Now!

-Acute Kidney Injury Aki Pipeline Insight
+Acute Kidney Injury Pipeline

 Geography Covered

-- Global coverage
+• Global coverage

-Acute Kidney Injury Understanding
+Acute Kidney Injury: Understanding

 Acute Kidney Injury: Overview

 Acute kidney injury (AKI), also known as acute renal failure (ARF), is a sudden episode of kidney failure or kidney damage that happens within a few hours or a few days.
-AKI causes a build-up of waste products in your blood and makes it hard for your kidneys to keep the right balance of fluid in your body.
+AKI causes a build-up of waste products in blood and makes it hard for kidneys to keep the right balance of fluid in body.
 AKI can also affect other organs such as the brain, heart, and lungs.
 Acute kidney injury is common in patients who are in the hospital, in intensive care units, and especially in older adults.
 There are rarely any symptoms until the condition has progressed to a late stage.
 However, if there are symptoms, the most common one is a decrease in urine output.
 Doctors diagnose acute kidney injury by measuring the level of creatinine in the blood.
 (Creatinine is a chemical waste product removed by the body entirely by the kidneys.
 If the kidneys are not working properly, there will be an increase in levels in the blood).
-Common risk factors include diseases that affects blood flow to the kidneys or causes kidney damage such as chronic kidney disease, impaired left ventricular systolic function, advanced age (over 75 years old), diabetes, and dehydration.
-Other risk factors include time spent in a heart-lung machine, use of an intra-aortic balloon pump, the need for blood transfusions and hemodilution.
-Treating AKI depends on the underlying cause of the condition.
-If it is caused by medications, the doctor may ask to stop taking that specific medication.
-If it’s caused by an infection, the doctor may look for ways to treat the infection.

-"Acute Kidney Injury - Pipeline Insight, 2023" report by DelveInsight outlays comprehensive insights of present scenario and growth prospects across the indication.
+"Acute Kidney Injury- Pipeline Insight, 2025" report by DelveInsight outlays comprehensive insights of present scenario and growth prospects across the indication.
 A detailed picture of the Acute Kidney Injury pipeline landscape is provided which includes the disease overview and Acute Kidney Injury treatment guidelines.
 The assessment part of the report embraces, in depth Acute Kidney Injury commercial assessment and clinical assessment of the pipeline products under development.
 In the report, detailed description of the drug is given which includes mechanism of action of the drug, clinical studies, NDA approvals (if any), and product development activities comprising the technology, Acute Kidney Injury collaborations, licensing, mergers and acquisition, funding, designations and other product related details.

 Report Highlights